xzxADIxzx/Join-and-kill-em-together/assets/README.md

    * Set the filter mode to `Point`
    * Set the compression to `High Quality`
    * Add to the bundle via the bottom window.

+## Assembly
+1. Press `Assets`, then `Build Bundle` and wait for it to finish.
+2. The builded asset bundle will be located in the `Assets/Bundles` folder.